 You need to produce clear, accurate customized transactional documents to satisfy today’s customers.
 Organizations that have this capability receive fewer calls, get paid faster, and reduce cycle times.

-With the right tools, you even add informative relevant and timely messages to these documents, turning them into powerful marketing messages.
+With the right tools, you even add informative relevance and timely messages to these documents, turning them into powerful marketing messages help improving customer service.

 Even if you produce clearer, accurate transactional documents, you’ll still have to field some calls about them.
 To handle these calls, you’ll need the to provide CSRs with desktop access to any customer document in real time.
 It’s called real-time visibility.